-The men listed on the “Jefferson Document” were hand picked to form the Orleans Legislative Council.
-This group of respected landowners, with long histories in Louisiana, helped ease the cultural transition of the Orleans Territory into an American representative democracy.
-At the time of the Louisiana Purchase, the people of the Orleans Territory still considered themselves Frenchmen or Spaniards and their attitude towards the new American rule clashed with their deeply rooted traditions.
-The Orleans Legislative Council was vital in representing the residents of this area to the United States until Louisiana became a state in 1812.
-The council gave Louisianians an immediate voice in their new system of government.
+This climate controlled room showcases an original document signed by Thomas Jefferson and James Madison assigning four men, one of whom is Jean Noel Destrehan, to the Orleans Territorial Council.
+President Jefferson selected these men to form the Orleans Legislative Council.
+This group of respected landowners eased the cultural transition of the Orleans Territory into an American representative democracy.
+At the time of the Louisiana Purchase, the people of the Orleans Territory considered themselves Frenchmen or Spaniards, and their attitudes towards the new American rule clashed with their deeply rooted traditions.
+The Orleans Legislative Council played a vital role in representing the residents of this area to the United States until Louisiana became a state in 1812.

 This state-of-the-art museum displays original artifacts and documents from the Destrehan family.
 The Legacy Room contains a touch screen computer system with over 600 images of Destrehan family documents available for historical research.

 Originally Caire-Graugnard overseer's cabin, this museum houses the 1811 Slave Revolt Exhibit.
 Documented as one of the largest slave revolts in U.S. History, three trials took place, one at Destrehan Plantation were Jean Noel Destrehan served as a judge for the revolt.
 There is also a weaving room and a room containing artifacts from an archaeological dig that was done on site.

 Rebuilt according to specification and actual location.
 The building is home to our open hearth cooking and candle making demonstrations.